janagyjr/tcgs-chillpack-2/ChangeLogs/proposed-changelog.md

 - Decreased max size of Colossal Chests from 20 to 15
 - Decreased chance of googly eyes from 20 to 15
 - Enabled sunlight in the labyrinth dimension
-- Disabled ruby loading in Moar Tinker's to fix conflict with PlusTIC
 - Changed wake up message in Morpheus
 - Enabled machines in RebornCore to be powered with RF or Tesla in addition to defaults
 - Increased chunkloading range from 1 to 4 in SGCraft, decreased minutes open from 80 to 60